mxjp/rvx/docs/reference/signals.md

 	get(count);
 	```

-For signal accesses to be reactive, they need to be done in a function call:
+For accesses to be reactive, you need to use a signal directly or access it's value ina function:

 === "JSX"
 	```jsx